boyonpointe/Notch-a-French-flag/README.md

 -Scipy
 -Networkx

-The code uses the data files available in the "Vis_Data" directory to give a visual summary of the flags obtained for a given coupling type using 10000 randomly sampled values for the six coupling parameters
+The code uses the data files available in the "Vis_Data" directory to give a visual summary of the flags obtained for a given coupling type using 10000 randomly sampled values for the six coupling parameters.

 ![Sample screenshot](Vis_App_Screenshot.png)